JohnsonJiang1996/AdvAttack_LLM4TS/README.md

-# 🔒 Adversarial Attack on LLMs for Time Series Forecasting🚀
+# 🔒 Adversarial Attack on LLM4TS🚀

-Welcome to the **Adversarial Attack on LLM4TS** repository!
-AdversarialLLM4TS is a research project focused on investigating the adversarial vulnerabilities of Large Language Models (LLMs) in time series forecasting tasks.
-This repository introduces a targeted adversarial attack framework tailored to LLM-based time series models, specifically utilizing gradient-free optimization techniques to create minimal yet highly effective perturbations.
+Welcome to the **Adversarial Time Series LLMs** repository!
+Curious about the robustness of Large Language Models (LLMs) in predicting the future (literally, time series forecasting)?
+You've come to the right place to discover their triumphs, their pitfalls, and the intriguing vulnerabilities exposed by adversarial attacks.

 ---